galori/Baghdad-by-the-Bay-Ruby-Conf/README.md

 Q: Do you have the time, money or skill to organize an entire conference?

-A: No. But YOU do.
+A: No. I have some of each.
+But YOU do.
 All of you.
 All of you that will help make this happen.

 Q: What is the first step?